 It will not be necessary for adults of different generations or opposite sex, other than spouse’s or persons who represent themselves as a couple, to occupy the same bedroom, although they may do so at the request of the family.

 Exceptions to the largest permissible unit size may be made in case of reasonable accommodations for a person with disabilities.
-In the case of chronic illness, or other physical infirmity, a deviation from the occupancy guidelines, as presented above, is permissible when justified with evidence and documentation from a licensed physician.
+In the case of chronic illness, or other physical infirmity, a deviation from the occupancy guidelines, as presented above, is permissible when justified with evidence and documentation from a licensed physician or other health care provider.

 Two children of the opposite sex over the age of six years will not be required to share a bedroom, although they may do so at the request of the family.